Understanding Water Control Districts

 The board of supervisors appoints a district manager who manages the affairs of the district.

 The annual assessment is comprised of two components: the administration and maintenance component and the debt service component.
 The administration and maintenance component pays for management services and any necessary on-going maintenance.
-The debt service component is the larger amount and goes towards paying of the bonds.
+The debt service component goes towards paying of the bonds.
 If the district owes no debt, there will be no debt service assessment on the tax bill.